top of page

 "When I was young the world was young.

-My generation and I thought the future was ours.
+My generation and I thought the future was ours and that the world was our oyster.

-We will not inhabit the future.
-We cannot even imagine it yet , for we know the history of the last 2000 years infinitely better than we can ever know the next 2000.
-The best our generation can do is to distill the wisdom of the stalwarts of our times and relay it to our children and grandchildren.
-They're going to need all the help they can get if humanity is to thrive in the next 2000 years, not just survive."
+That was an epochal mistake!
+Today living through changing times as we are, we realize that we will not inhabit the future.
+We cannot even imagine it for we know humanity's history in the last 2000 years infinitely better than we can ever know the next 2000.
+The best our generation can do is to distill the wisdom of the stalwarts of our times and relay it to our children and grandchildren, for they're going to need all the help they can get if humanity is to thrive in the next 2000 years, let alone, survive."

 Laura D'Aprile, 2006

-A seasoned documentary and television producer, Laura brings a lifetime of experience in film and television production in front of the camera and in the production suite.
+A seasoned documentary and television director-producer, Laura brings a lifetime of experience behind the camera and in the post-production suite.

 "Your energy lights up the room.
 Your personality is electric and the fact that you are making this your mission is incredible.
 I went to Vilna in search of answers and to learn more about my heritage and for you to bring it to life for the world is a great mission."